chandan632/Space-Shooting/README.md

 # Space Shooting Game In Python

 *This is a **Space Shooting Game** using python module **pygame**.
 You can fire by pressing space key.
-There are 3 planets on my universe, LOL.
-If you destroy all of them you will be winner.*
+There are 3 planets on my universe, LOL.When you destroy any planet a small sound will be popped up and if you destroy all of them you will be winner.*

 ## Installtion